natelandau/neatfile/README.md

 match_case_list    = []

 # Overwrite existing files. true or false.
-# If false, unique integers will be appended to the filename.
+# If false, a backup of the original file will be created before a new file is written.
 overwrite_existing = false

 # Separator to use between words.